 General USB 4 Thoughts

 USB 4 has a bunch of “optional” features from Thunderbolt that can be implemented.
 I’m still unsure as to exactly which ones are implemented in the FW.
+Overall, for my use case, it has been without issue, other than the driver saga outlined here.

 Keyboard